macos partitionmgmt

 As you may already know, iBoysoft NTFS for Mac has an impressive User Interface, which makes it easy for anyone to handle partition management, among other tasks.
 You may also want to check our article on the different ways to read and write NTFS on macOS.

 You can get iBoysoft NTFS for Mac through a lifetime license costing $49.95 or a yearly subscription worth $19.95.
-You can get it via Setapp as well.
+You can get it via Setapp subscription as well.